heiscostly/paddle-frontend-assessment/README.md

 ## Packages USED

 I used a couple numbers of packages in making sure the website looks exactly as it is on paper tho am not perfect but I'd try my best.
-Some of the packages are: **Styled Coponent** - For my styling **React Feather Icon **- Use to get me icons i used in the project
+Some of the packages are: **Styled Coponent** - For my styling **React-Feather-Icons** - Use to get me icons i used in the project. **Axios** - For making my request, **React-Number-Format** - For formatting my numbers, **React-spinners** - Use to indicate the network call process

 ## What to improve

 Firstly I'll want the design to be made on figma instead of adobe xd because I find it hard to get some thing I need, so I had to improvise and make it work

+## Challenges

+I couldn't export images from the xd file which took alot of my time, I couldn't make the homepage responsive(Please pardon me) because of time and I was figuring how to use the xd design system since it's my first time working with adobe xd.